chinmayarvind23/Bank-Account-Fraud-Detection-with-Network-Science/README.md

 ## Source Code

-The source code for this project is here: [code.qmd](code/code.qmd) and here is the website with the same code (please zoom out to view the code if using this link): [Bank Account Fraud Detection](https://bank-account-fraud-detection-with-network-science.vercel.app/)
+The source code for this project is here: [Main R code](code/code.qmd) and here is the website with the same code (please zoom out to view the code if using this link): [Bank Account Fraud Detection](https://bank-account-fraud-detection-with-network-science.vercel.app/)

 ## Purpose of Project